 Put very simply, this is the choice you make each time you experience an emotional reaction.

 These are the same concepts I talk about mastering with the simple practice of posture, breath and mind.
-When we allow ourselves to pause and breathe, we create space for that same 90-second emotional de-escalation Dr. Taylor discusses – where we can clearly assess what we’re feeling and allow those emotions to diminish in intensity before we even begin to formulate a response.
+When we allow ourselves to pause and breathe, we create space for that same 90-second emotional de-escalation Dr. Taylor discusses.
+In that space, we can assess what we’re feeling and allow those emotions to diminish in intensity before we even begin to formulate a response.

 The next time you find yourself triggered, consider practicing the 90-second rule, as follows.